The platform connects assets and businesses on blockchains to the real-world in a decentralized manner.

 Congratulations- you now own some Ethereum!

-We'll use the site Kucoin to exchange your Ethereum for TenX.
+We'll use the site Gate.io to exchange your Ethereum for TenX.

-Copy this address down as you'll need it soon.
+You will see an Ethereum wallet address.
+Copy this down somewhere safe as we'll need it soon.

 Now, return to Coinbase.